 Tennessee Financial Literacy CommissionPO Box 198782Nashville, TN 37219-8782

 You may also make a secure donation to the Tennessee Financial Education Commission online using PayPal.

 The Tennessee Financial Literacy Commission (TNFLC) is a registered Tennessee Nonprofit Corporation and operates as a public charity under 501(c)(3) of the Internal Revenue Code.
 Application for formal recognition as a 501(c)(3) organization is pending.
 Because TNFLC is also an instrumentality of the State of Tennessee, donations are currently tax-deductible under IRC 170(c)(1).

-As a public charity, the IRS requires TNFLC to keep records of donees.
+As a public charity, the IRS requires TNFLC to keep records of donors.
 Accordingly, all donations to TNFLC must contain your name and address.
-TNFLC will not publicize the names of donors, but upon request TNFLC can be compelled to release such information under the Tennessee Open Records Act.
+TNFLC will not publicize the names of donors, but upon request TNFLC may release such information under the Tennessee Open Records Act.

 Support Financial Education

 Have questions about financial education?
 We're here to help!